How to decorate around a flat screen tv with a gallery wall filled with nature inspired images.

 The problem is the wall where our TV sits, and it’s been one of the hardest areas for me to decorate.
 When we moved in, there was a faux fireplace on this wall.
-We don’t have a real fireplace in this house so I was ok with it, at first, and had all kinds of plans to give it a makeover.
+We don’t have a real fireplace in this house so I was ok with it, at first.
+We had all kinds of grand plans to give it a cool makeover.

 Once we moved in though, I quickly realized that it wasn’t that great of a piece and that I desperately needed storage, for the cable box, the DVR and all of our movies.
 So out with the fireplace and in with a dresser that I turned into a media cabinet.
 The first few pictures are from when we first moved in and they’re not the best, but I’m sure you get the idea.

 Now that I had the media cabinet all squared away, it was time to focus on the decor.
 Since I already had a gallery wall on the long wall, I decided to go for something simple over the TV.
 I used woven chargers to do a quick DIY and hung them up.
 Hmmm, I didn’t love them, and neither did the mister (who never has an opinion BTW), but I left them as I searched for new ideas.